littledivy/capacity_builder/README.md

 ## Features

-1. The builder prevents adding owned strings—only references.
+1. The builder prevents adding owned data—only references.
-   - This helps to prevent accidentally allocating strings multiple times in the closure.
+   - This helps to prevent accidentally allocating data multiple times in the closure.
 1. Errors when capacity cannot be reserved.
-1. Types other than string references can be provided.
+1. For the string builder, types other than references can be provided.
    - Numbers get written with the [itoa](https://crates.io/crates/itoa) crate.

 ## Tips

 - Do any necessary allocations before running the closure.
 - Measure before and after using this crate to ensure you're not slower.
-- Probably don't use this crate if computing the capacity is simple.
-  - Though maybe it will create more maintainable code, so measure and see.